worldwidee/smart_app/README.md

       fontWeight: FontWeight.normal),
         ),
 ```
-Static and dynamic textstyle could be chosen in specific cases of your project
+Static and dynamic textstyle could be chosen in specific cases of your project<br/>
 - Fetching TextStyle
 ```dart
     Text(